Please Enable JavaScript in your Browser to Visit this Site.

 Hundreds of years ago, some Frisian was spoken on Rømø Island, but Rømø was never sufficiently settled by Frisians to be considered a "Frisian" Island.

-In contract, Amrum and Før (labeled C1 and C4, above) still inhabited today by about 33% ethnic Frisians, and the Frisian language is still widely spoken on those islands.
+In contrast, Amrum and Før (labeled C1 and C4, above) are still inhabited today by about 33% ethnic Frisians, and the Frisian language is still widely spoken on those islands.

 Image Credit: YoshiFan02 (Reddit Geography).
 Outstanding work, sir!